Bankstown Bunker: History

 From 1945 to 1947 the Bankstown bunker was used as a covert Royal Australian Air Force (RAAF) base.
 Construction of the facility commenced in late 1942 at a cost of A£30,579 with its official commissioning in January 1945 as the headquarters for No. 1 Fighter Sector RAAF.
-This unit had previously operated from the Capital Hall picture theatre in Bankstown and a tunnel under the St. James Railway station.
+This unit had previously operated from the Capital Hall picture theatre in Bankstown and a tunnel under the St James railway station.

 The bunker was manned at all times in shifts that the Air Force called "Flights".
 Most of the personnel that worked in the bunker were local.
 Even so, the Air Force provided accommodation for them in Chapel Road, Bankstown whilst buses with blacked-out windows transported military personnel to the bunker.
 All staff for the bunker had to undergo special training, including 'plane identification' training that also took place at Chapel Road.

 The bunker was manned by members of the No.2 Volunteer Air Observer Corps, the Women's Auxiliary Australian Air Force, members of the Royal Australian Air Force and the United States Army Air Forces.

 A transmitting station for the bunker was located in Johnston Road, Bass Hill and was a building of above ground construction.

 The bunker appears to have been decommissioned when the ADHQ was disbanded in 1947.
 A caretaker was then assigned to the take care of the bunker.

 It wasn't until 1971 that members of No. 2 Stores Depot RAAF in Regents Park invited the then editor of the Bankstown Torch, Phil Engisch into the bunker.
 Many photos were taken and an article was placed in local newspapers detailing the find.
 In 1972, arsonists set the bunker on fire.
 In 1976 the NSW Department of Housing acquired the land the bunker is built under and redeveloped the area into the townhouses that now cover most of the site.
 The area now comprises a number of separate complexes or "Closes" containing eight to eleven villas.
-Each Close is named appropriately after a type of aeroplane that flew from Bankstown during the Second World War.
+Each Close is named appropriately after a type of aeroplane that flew from Bankstown during World War II.

 No. 1 Fighter Sector Headquarters Unit

 With the fall of Rabaul and Singapore to the Japanese Army in January and February 1942 and the bombing of Darwin on 19 February 1942, the Australian government and many Australians became fearful that Japan would invade the Australian mainland.
-As part of the Australian Government's response to this threat, the Royal Australian Air Force (RAAF) was greatly expanded and the RAAF for the first time was given the role of air defence of Australia's strategic areas.
-Fighter Sector Headquarters were established in Sydney, New Lambton (NSW), Melbourne, Brisbane, Townsville, Darwin, Perth and in Port Moresby.
+As part of the Federal Government's response to this threat, the RAAF was greatly expanded and the RAAF for the first time was given the role of air defence of Australia's strategic areas.
+Fighter Sector Headquarters were established in Sydney, New Lambton, Melbourne, Brisbane, Townsville, Darwin, Perth and Port Moresby.
 In addition, Mobile Fighter Sector Headquarters were formed at Darwin, Perth, Townsville and Camden (NSW).

 The main responsibilities of the Fighter Sector Headquarters were to: